iterative/dvc.org/static/docs/commands-reference/fetch.md

   using the `dvc remote` command.

-- `-d`, `--with-deps` - fetch cache by tracking dependencies to the named target stages.
+- `-d`, `--with-deps` - fetch cache by tracking dependencies to the named target DVC-file(s).
 This option only has effect when one or more `targets` are specified.
-  By traversing the dependencies, DVC searches backward through the pipeline from the named target(s).
+By traversing each stage dependencies, DVC searches backward through the pipeline from the named target(s).
 This means DVC will not fetch files referenced later in the pipeline than the named target(s).

 - `-R`, `--recursive` - this option tells DVC that `targets` are directories (not DVC-files), and to traverse them recursively.
 All DVC-files found will be